Skip to main content

 Ephemeral storage

-Ephemeral storage is cleared when your job completes.
+Write temporary files to the $BT_SCRATCH_DIR directory.
+This path is backed by local NVMe storage on the node and is cleared when your job completes.
 Use it for:

 • Temporary files during training.